 One of the top things to do in Catania is to step inside the Cathedral of Sant’Agata, but be sure to cover your shoulders.
 Built over Roman ruins and reshaped after earthquakes and lava flows, the cathedral tells the story of a city that won’t quit.

 The marble facade grabs your attention with columns repurposed from the Roman amphitheater.
 Inside, it’s quieter but just as impactful.
-You’ll find relics of Catania’s fiercely loved patron Sant’Agata, and the tomb of the famed composer Vincenzo Bellini, whose body was returned here decades after he died in France.
+You’ll find relics of Catania’s fiercely loved patron, Sant’Agata, and the tomb of the famed composer Vincenzo Bellini, whose body was returned here decades after he died in France.

-Bonus Extra: Get a tour of the church and Roman baths, and exclusive access to the museum’s rooftop terraceConsider booking this tour. >
+Bonus Extra: Enjoy a tour of the church and Roman baths, as well as exclusive access to the museum’s rooftop terrace.
+Consider booking this tour. >

-Church of the Abbey of Sant’Agata [Chiesa della Badia di Sant’Agata]
+15. Church of the Abbey of Sant’Agata [Chiesa della Badia di Sant’Agata]

 Via Vittorio Emanuele II, 182, 95131 Catania CT, Italy